fmalazemi/python101/README.md

 ## About This Tutorial

 This tutorial provides a step-by-step introduction to programming with Python.
 It starts from the very beginning and gradually builds the learner’s understanding through examples and practice.

-The tutorial focuses on:

-- understanding what programming is
-- writing simple Python programs
-- learning how to use variables and data
-- receiving input and displaying output
-- performing calculations
-- making decisions in programs
-- repeating actions using loops
-- working with strings and lists
-- organizing programs using functions

-This material is suitable for beginners with little or no prior programming experience.
+The material is suitable for beginners with little or no prior programming experience.

 ---